 We extend these molecular genetic studies to tissues.
 For example, we investigate the mode of action of circadian clocks in epithelial tissues lining the brain ventricles.
 Inside the brain of vertebrates, there are four interconnected ventricles which are filled with cerebrospinal fluid.
 Tiny cilia that extend into the ventricles are important for the transport of cerebrospinal fluid which is rich in signaling molecules.
 Through their synchronized beating pattern, the cilia create a complex network of dynamic flows that act like conveyor belts and transport molecular "cargo".
-We were able to observe complex motion profiles in these flows: There are
+We were able to observe complex motion profiles in these flows: There are dividing lines and zones that change with the daily rhythm.
+The whirl in Figure 2, for example, can only be seen at the end of the night.
+Furthermore, vertical or horizontal barriers form depending on the time of day.
+For neurophysiologists the cilia-based flows indicate complex logistics through which the signaling molecules seem to be transported accurately, quickly, and under expenditure of energy inside the brain to where they are needed.
+We are investigating whether a circadian clock controls these rhythms and how this clock could influence such complex processes as the orientation of cilia.
+To get answers to our questions, we are combining mouse genetics with cellular and structural biology.

-◆ Figure 2: Cilia-powered flows in the third ventricle of the mouse: Thousands of fluorescent beads move along the wall of the ventricle (left).
+Circadian rhythms in ecosystems Unlike the recently discovered cilia-based complex flows in the brain, the daily recurring vertical migration of an entire ecoFigure 2: Cilia-powered flows in the third ventricle of the mouse: Thousands of fluorescent beads move along the wall of the ventricle (left).
 This snapshot is part of a movie from which the depicted flow map is calculated by means of particle tracking software (right).
 Colored lines represent near-wall flows, and main flow directions in the individual areas are highlighted with white arrows.
 Dividing line and a whirl are highlighted in blue.